shwilks/r3js/cran-comments.md

 Added \value Rd tags for all function documentation.

 Tests now write to tempdir() and not to the users home filespace.

+## Version 0.0.2
+Ellipsis argument added to `as.tags.data3js` in order to match the generic `as.tags` arguments, in order to address a new CRAN check failure.